flipz357/flipz357.github.io/_posts/2023-10-04-hacking-a-metric.md

 >>> F-score: 120.
 ```

-💥💥💥, we have broken the scale!!
+💥💥💥, folks, we just broke the scale, 100 was supposed to be the maximum!!
 On a funny side note, the score will converge to 200.
-Here's a question for the readers: Why is that?
+Here's a little question for the readers: Why is that?

 <details>
   <summary>Why does the evaluation score converge to 200? </summary>